Joyanta-Kumar/theALU2/README.md

 ## 🛠 Problems We Faced

-1. Keeping the team alive is hard.
-Their absence let me forget their names.
-2. Managing time for other works while spending more than 18 hours a day on this project.
-3. Reading `UART` — the baudrate, port, and random unrecognizable characters from serial mismatch.
+1. Reading `UART` — the baudrate, port, and random unrecognizable characters from serial mismatch.
-4. Cutting wires and shaping them nicely.\
+2. Cutting wires and shaping them nicely.\
    Tool selection and quantity were... limited.
-5. Losing track of wires because we didn't color-code input/output wires.\
+3. Losing track of wires because we didn't color-code input/output wires.\
    (Bad decision.
 Do not recommend.)
+4. Managing time for other works while spending more than 18 hours a day on this project.

 ---